Pierre, Duke of Penthièvre: Travels

 Since France remained closed to the Orléans family due to the post-revolution Exile Law of 28 May 1848, Prince Pierre obtained permission (with his father's help) to serve for two years as an officer of the watch on the Bartolomeu Dias, a Portuguese naval ship on a mission in the Pacific.
 He later traveled extensively around the world.
-With his relative and childhood friend, Count Ludovic de Beauvoir and Albert-Auguste Fauvel, he embarked on a merchant ship for a tour of the Pacific from 1865 to 1867; the three traveled to Australia, Java, Siam, China, Japan and California.
+With his relative and childhood friend, Count Ludovic de Beauvoir and Auguste Alexandre Fauvel, he embarked on a merchant ship for a tour of the Pacific from 1865 to 1867; the three traveled to Australia, Java, Siam, China, Japan and California.
 Fauvel and de Beauvoir would each publish several books about their travels, and he later completed a number of other voyages.

 Return to France

 With the fall of the Second French Empire on 4 September 1870 Prince Pierre could return to France and become part of its Navy, which was marginally active during the Franco-Prussian War (primarily fought on land).
 Upon his entry into service for France, he was appointed lieutenant aboard the newly built (1870) frigate L'Océan under the command of Admiral Renault.

-The prince began a romantic relationship with a young married woman, Angelica Lebesgue.
+The prince began a romantic relationship with a young married woman, Angélique Lebesgue.
 He fathered two children with her: Jeanne and Pierre Lebesgue.
 Prince Pierre raised Jeanne and Pierre in his successive residences on Avenue d'Antin (today Avenue Franklin D. Roosevelt) and Boulevard Haussmann in Paris.
 Despite the scandal caused by his relationship with Lebesgue, Prince Pierre remained close to his family and regularly visited his sister, Princess Françoise.
 Fond of hunting, the prince also frequented the forest of Arc-en-Barrois (a wilderness area in the Chaumont Arrondissement owned by him and his family, with a large game population).

 Later life

 In 1883, a new French law concerning princes of former ruling houses obligated Prince Pierre to leave the Navy.
 Despite this, he offered his château at Arc-en-Barrois (inherited after his father's death in 1900) to the French army during World War I. The Château d'Arc-en-Barrois was used as a military hospital for wounded soldiers, particularly those injured during the Verdun and Argonne campaigns.

+In 1910 he visited England as a guest at the funeral of Edward VII.

-The prince died a bachelor in 1919 and, with no legitimate heirs, passed the Château d'Arc-en-Barrois to his nephew Prince Jean, Duke of Guise (claimant king of France as Jean III).
+The prince died a bachelor in 1919 and, with no legitimate heirs, passed the Château d'Arc-en-Barrois to his nephew Prince Jean, Duke of Guise(claimant king of France as Jean III).
 Prince Pierre is buried in the Royal Chapel of Dreux, France.